hxfan1227/efdcr/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-**efdcr** is a toolbox in R for post-processing the model results of the Environmental Fluid Dynamics Code (EFDC).
+The `efdcr` package is a toolbox in R for pre- and post-processing the model results of the Environmental Fluid Dynamics Code (EFDC).
+It provides tools to link existing EFDC models (build by EEMS) with your modelling wokflows in R.
+`efdcr` enables you to set up the model data before you can directly import to the EEMS and to easily visualize the model results exported by EEMS.
+The central goal of `efdct` is to return simulation results in a *tidy* format to facilitate an easy implementation of EFDC simulations, together with other R packages into clean and efficient R programming workflows.
+The `efdcr` pakcage is part of my PhD thesis and was for personal use origninally and the APIs are not stable.
+Inspired by the `SWATplusR` package, I decided to continue to develop the package.
+Any contributions are welcomed and appreciated.

 ## Why `efdcr`?